demeyere/hnefatafl/README.md

 The King is killed when the enemy surrounds him in all four directions.

-The game is a draw if neither side can accomplish its objective, or the game starts to loop.
+The game is a draw if neither side can accomplish its objective.